 Biology subject test class

-— A $250 non-refundable deposit is required to hold your students spot.
+A $250 deposit is required to hold your student spot in the class.

 Taking the SAT Subject Test in either Biology Ecological or Biology Molecular can help you indicate to colleges that you are interested in focusing on science.
 The Biology Subject Test assesses your understanding of the major concepts of biology typically learned in high school and is an excellent way to showcase your achievements.